What Property Can You Keep When Filing For Chapter 7 Bankruptcy?

 Now that you have decided which exemption system you are going to use (either the state or the federal), you will then need to fill out a Schedule C — Property Claimed as Exempt — along with your other bankruptcy paperwork.
 On this form, you list all of the property and assets that are legally exempt.

 Federal Bankruptcy Exempt Property

 Since each state has their own exemption list, we will just go over the federal exemption list.
 If you have to use your state's list, we suggest you look up the bankruptcy code for your state on the Internet to see what property you can list on your Schedule C. The following are the most important federal exemptions and the amount you can take.
-These amounts are adjusted for inflation every three years.
-Adjustments were made in 2008, 2010 and then April 1, 2013.
-The next adjustment will not be made in mid-2016.
+These amounts are adjusted for inflation every three years and the recent adjustment was made April 1, 2016.

-- Household Items (appliances, furniture, clothes, books, crops, or musical instruments) - up to $12,250 aggregate value and $575 per individual item.
+- Household items (appliances, furniture, clothes, books, crops, or musical instruments) — up to $12,625 aggregate value and $600 per individual item.

 - Life insurance policies that have not matured except credit life insurance.

 - Up to $12,625 in loan value of life insurance policy.

 - Alimony and child support — amount reasonably necessary for support of debtor and dependents.